cs50/cs50.readthedocs.io/zoom.md

 Automatically join audio by computer when joining a meeting
 </strong>
 <p>
-Check this box to avoid having to click a button before every class.
+Check this box in Zoom to avoid having to click a button before every class.
 </p>
 </li>